ocadotechnology/aimmo/README.md

 ## Running Locally
 * Clone the repo
-* Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html) - [this blog post](http://mkelsey.com/2013/04/30/how-i-setup-virtualenv-and-virtualenvwrapper-on-my-mac/) may also be useful if you're using a Mac)
+* Make and activate a virtualenv (We recommend [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/en/latest/index.html)) - if you have a Mac see the following section.
     * e.g. the first time, `mkvirtualenv -a path/to/aimmo aimmo`
     * and thereafter `workon aimmo`
 * `./run` in your aimmo dir - This will: